 Yin Zhen Silver Needle is one of the most revered white teas from China.
 This Bai Hao version is grown in Fujian Province and consists solely of hand plucked tender buds.
 The pale golden liquor has a dry fruity scent with a light and airy character that is floral and sweet.

 Huo Shan Huang Ya (Mount Huo Yellow Bud) is a rare yellow tea from Anhui Province of China.
 Waxy green tippy leaves produce a pale golden liquor.
 The flavour is light and smooth, with vegetal and fruity notes that are savoury yet sweet.

-Wen Shan Bao Zhong is a delightful floral green oolong (pouchong) from Taiwan.
+Wen Shan Bao Zhong is an award-winning delightful floral green oolong (pouchong) from Taiwan.
 Large twisted leaves produce a light liquor with a floral aroma.
 Similar to a mellow green tea but without any harshness, the taste is smooth with creamy and floral notes.